 My particular areas of expertise are:

-I also diagnose and treat a broad range of psychiatric/psychological conditions and emotional problems.
+As a board-certified psychiatrist, I also diagnose and treat a broad range of psychiatric/psychological conditions and emotional problems.

 I offer one-time expert evaluations for people who live anywhere (see Evaluation/Consultation Service).